check24-scholarships/check24-best-combination-challenge/README.md

 The challenge shouldn't just be a simple CLI script but also implement a working user interface.
 It doesn't have to be fancy, but should be easy to use.
 We are open for a variety of different technologies, so feel free to create an iOS, Android, Leptos, Web or Desktop application.

 ### Data Processing
-Performance is as always very important.
-The maximum duration has to be less than 500ms, find the best combination possible in this time.
+Performance is as always very important due to UX.
+The maximum duration has to be less than 500ms for the user facing part (UI showing the results), find the best combination possible in this time - the more efficient, the better.
 Use whatever tech stack you prefer and feel free to implement your own algorithms, data structure, caching or pre-computation.

 ## Dataset
 You can access the dataset [here](https://github.com/check24-scholarships/check24-best-combination-challenge-datasets).
 Included are three CSV files, which are the basis for your project.
 It's mostly real world data.